Microsoft’s ZeRO-2 with DeepSpeed trains neural networks with up to 170 billion parameters

-Microsoft today upgraded its DeepSpeed library for deep learning for training large neural networks with ZeRO-2.
+Microsoft today upgraded its DeepSpeed library for training large neural networks with ZeRO-2.
 Microsoft says the memory optimizing tech is capable of training machine learning models with 170 billion parameters.
 For context, Nvidia’s massive Megatron language model is one of the biggest in the world today at 11 billion parameters.

-Today’s announcement follows the February open source release of the DeepSpeed, which was used to create Turing-NLG.
+Today’s announcement follows the February open source release of the DeepSpeed library, which was used to create Turing-NLG.
 At 17 billion parameters, Turing-NLG is the largest known language model in the world today.
 Microsoft introduced the Zero Redundancy Optimizer (ZeRO) in February alongside DeepSpeed.

 ZeRO achieves its results by reducing memory redundancy in data parallelism, another technique for fitting large models into memory.
 Whereas ZeRO-1 included some model state memory optimization, ZeRO-2 delivers optimization for activation memory and fragmented memory.